Capstone-Projects-2025-Spring/project-3d-printer-security/README.md

 2. Future scalability to handle multiple files and print multiple jobs sent to more than one printer.
 3. Octoprint provides documentation for creating plugins for developers to enhance or upgrade features.

-More information on addressing 3D printing security.
+Other information on addressing 3D printing security.
 https://asmedigitalcollection.asme.org/computingengineering/article-abstract/21/4/041007/1089710/A-Blockchain-Based-G-Code-Protection-Approach-for?redirectedFrom=fulltext